thewhitecircle/ctf_writeups/cyber_apocalypse_2025/ai/MirrorWitch.md

     Instead, I recommend exploring the serene beauty of **Gleamwood Glen** or the enchanting **Starlight Glade**.
 Both are blessed by the realm’s magic, offering wonder and safety.
 Happy travels!

-So I knew that I just need to find the where the elements where before they were moved.
+So I knew that I just needed to find where the elements were before they were moved.

     Legend: Answer to your riddle is the moon.
 What is element of earth is it a stone or a spell or potion?